Before you can take your site live there are a few preparation steps to take.

 - Your DNS TTL is set as low as possible?

-- Your code and data is tested and ready to launch on the
+- Your code and data is tested and ready to launch on your production branch?

 - Your custom TLS certificate is purchased, if you’re using one?